rmulshine/regressiondashboard/README.md

 # regressiondashboard
-Creates a dashboard to perform several different regression analyses using R Shiny.

-Note: Following the guidance of the Notre Dame Athletic Department and Department of ACMS, the datasets for these projects will be held private.

 Purpose: The purpose of this dashboard is to identify training and condition metrics that are most correlated with on-field success for numerous different sports.
 The dashboard connects Notre Dame's strength & conditioning coaches to their data by taking simple inputs from the coaches and returning easy-to-read insights into their data.
 Coaches are able to find correlations between training metrics of their players that were not previously understood with this dashboard.

 Features: